 Buried Stories of St. Paul’s Church

 St. Paul’s Church stands amidst a serene, tree-shrouded cemetery in downtown Norfolk.
 It’s tall brick walls, erected in 1739, are monuments to Norfolk’s colonial importance, and its tumultuous history.
-But even this ancient edifice hides a deeper history: an earlier church, built in 1699, is somewhere beneath the ground surface, and its story has not […]
+But […]

 Virginia Archaeologists converge on the Middle Peninsula